FlippieCoetser/Shapes/README.md

 4. [Generate Circle Coordinates](https://github.com/FlippieCoetser/Shapes/issues/2)
 5. [Consolidate Shape Coordinates Generators](https://github.com/FlippieCoetser/Shapes/issues/9)

-All branches associated with user stories have been left active
+All branches associated with user stories have been left active.

-Also notice the last iteration focused on abstraction.
-Where Abstraction is the process of combining related functions or operations into a unified component, simplifying their access and use by grouping them under a broader theme or purpose
+Also, notice the last iteration focused on abstraction.
+Abstraction combines related functions or operations into a unified component, simplifying their access and use by grouping them under a broader theme or purpose.

-Lastly, in one of the above user requirements one important acceptance criteria is missing.
-See if you can generate and plot a rectangle and circle to identify the missing feature or criteria.
-If you find it, Create a new GitHub ticket and follow the process outlined above.

 ### Features